List of Deadwood characters: Calamity Jane

 Calamity Jane (Robin Weigert), a frontierswoman and former scout for General George Armstrong Custer, first arrived in Deadwood with Wild Bill Hickok and Charlie Utter.
 She idolizes Hickok, is friends with Utter (albeit grudgingly), and forges a friendship with Doc Cochran, after their joint efforts in protecting Sofia Metz and the doctor's enlistment of her aid in fighting a smallpox epidemic.

 Known for her hard drinking and swearing, Jane is truculent and abrasive upon first impression, but her character has a loopy humor and an upright moral center that grows on people in the camp, and she is deeply compassionate to the ill and helpless.
 After Hickok's murder, she sinks into severe depression and alcoholism.
 At the end of Season 1, she leaves camp, telling Utter that she cannot bear to be a drunk in the place where Hickok is buried.
 Utter is seen voicing "grave doubts" about Jane's future to Hickok's grave.

 Despite a constant tough front, she is often overcome with fear when confronted with violence (such as with Tolliver and Swearengen).
-Despite offering little of her own history, she mentions to Charlie Utter after she has been confronted by Al that she had not been that scared since she was a child, possibly implying that men like Cy and Al remind her of her own father.
+Her first disclosure of personal history seemingly comes as an outburst of trauma after she fails to keep Al away from the child she has sworn to protect.
+When the doc tells her that she isn't the first to have been frightened into inaction by Al, she rounds on doc, shouting (seemingly more in response to her own thoughts than to what he said), that she knows she's not the first, and that bigger, badder men than him have hurt her since she was smaller than the girl they care for.
 She finds happiness in her relationship with Joanie Stubbs, who invites Jane to live with her and helps her through her depression; the two eventually begin a romantic liaison.
 In Deadwood: The Movie, Jane returns to town after years away.
 After initial friction between her and Joanie, they begin to rekindle their relationship, and both are deeply affected by Charlie Utter's murder.
 At the end of the film, Jane overcomes her fears and kills the treacherous Harry Manning in order to save Seth Bullock from a gunshot to the back.
 Though she insists that Wild Bill Hickok's spirit came into her at that moment, Joanie assures her that she alone was responsible for that moment of heroism.
 Afterwards, Joanie and Jane contemplate traveling the world, starting with France.

 Though never referred to as "Calamity Jane" in the original series, the origin of her nickname is implied by Andy Cramed, a smallpox victim left to die in the woods by Cy Tolliver, whom she helped nurse back to health.
 Upon his recovery, he tells her "Hereafter in calamity, I'll be sure to call for Jane."